skellady/Sunberry-Village/Installation Guide.md

 # Configuration
 - **"SDVR3Patch":** The possible values for this are "true" and "false".
 If set to "false", it adjusts the entrance patch to Sunberry if you have the town edits in Stardew Valley Reimagined 3 disabled.
 Only disable this if you've disabled SVR3's town edits.
 - **"FestivalPatches":** The possible values for this are "true" and "false".
 If set to "false", it disables festival patches but keeps the NPCs where they are.
 Only disable if you run into a visual issue/incompatibility that annoys you.
 - **"BoardUnlock":** The possible values for this are "Vanilla" and "Elias".
-Toggles whether you want the Sunberry special order board to unlock with vanilla, or with reaching 4 hearts with Elias.
+Toggles whether you want the Sunberry special order board to unlock when the vanilla special orders board unlocks, or when any player reaches 4 hearts with Elias.